-The Philanthropy New York Justice Reform Working Group (JRWG) held its annual Working Group meeting on February 28th.
-The group would like to open membership to all funders interested in learning more or funding at the intersections of justice reform and other issue areas.
+The Philanthropy New York Justice Reform Working Group (JRWG) is open to PNY Members interested in learning more or funding at the intersections of justice reform and other issue areas.
 If you would like to join the group, please email email@example.com.

 JRWG members also have access to the JRWG email listserv and online discussion group.